 Wood should be certified by either FSC® (Forest Stewardship Council) or PEFCTM (Programme for the Endorsement of Forest Certification).
 Natural rubber is a renewable and recyclable material that does not require energy or chemicals for extraction.

 Gudrun’s Good Production

-Gudrun’s Unique Craftsmanship
+Gudrun’s Unique Craftmanship

 Gudrun’s Good Deed

 The product is sold to benefit charity.
 You can find more specific information about the project next to the selected products.

 Gudrun’s Good Guide

 – An entire collection to be proud of.